M02-Unit 3 Create and configure a virtual network gateway

 Use the information in the following table to create the virtual network gateway:

-Tab Section Option Value Basics Project Details Subscription No changes required ResourceGroup ContosoResourceGroup Instance Details Name CoreServicesVnetGateway Region East US Gateway type VPN VPN type Route-based SKU VpnGw1 Generation Generation1 Virtual network CoreServicesVnet Subnet GatewaySubnet (10.20.0.0/27) Public IP address type Basic Public IP address Public IP address Create new Public IP address name CoreServicesVnetGateway-ip Enable active-active mode Disabled Configure BGP Disabled Review + create Review your settings and select Create. [!NOTE]
+Tab Section Option Value Basics Project Details Subscription No changes required ResourceGroup ContosoResourceGroup Instance Details Name CoreServicesVnetGateway Region East US Gateway type VPN VPN type Route-based SKU VpnGw1 Generation Generation1 Virtual network CoreServicesVnet Subnet GatewaySubnet (10.20.0.0/27) Public IP address type Standard Public IP address Public IP address Create new Public IP address name CoreServicesVnetGateway-ip Enable active-active mode Disabled Configure BGP Disabled Review + create Review your settings and select Create. [!NOTE]

 Task 7: Create ManufacturingVnet Gateway